itSim04/Bliss/README.md

 # Design

-The Design folder contains the Figma design and the Database model
+The Design folder contains the Figma design and the Database model<br />
+Below is the Figma behind the app (Keep in mind that this might not exactly be the same as the actual App)<br /><br />
 ![Design](https://github.com/itSim04/Bliss/blob/main/Bliss_design/Design.png)

 # Version History